BS in Sociology

 Choose 10 courses (40 credits), which must include the following:

 - MET MA 113 Elementary Statistics

 - MET SO 100 Principles of Sociology

 - MET SO 201 Sociological Methods (offered alternate semesters)

 - MET SO 203 Sociological Theories (offered alternate semesters)

-Of the remaining six sociology courses, four must be at the 300 level or above.
+Plus six additional sociology courses, four of which must be at the 300 level or above.

 Choose four courses (16 credits) at the 200 level or above in anthropology, criminal justice, economics, history, political science, psychology, and urban affairs.

 Usually six courses (24 credits), but possibly more depending on transfer credits, chosen with the advice of an academic counselor.
 Sociology-related courses may be selected from Department of Applied Social Sciences programs in City Planning, Criminal Justice, and Urban Affairs.